azavea/docker-postgis/README.md

 This repository contains a collection of templated `Dockerfile` for image variants designed to support PostGIS through PostgreSQL.

+It was decided to start sunseting this project in favor of upstream - https://github.com/postgis/docker-postgis

 ## Usage

 ### Template Variables